• Date

 SESSION 4.2

-Roadmap Workshop – roles and responsibilities
+Roadmap Workshop – Roles and Responsibilities

 This workshop will see small groups responding to technical questions related to carbon and nature roles and responsibilities, to inform the Roadmap and future projects.